Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Soon, AGIs that are far stronger will try to shut each other down — and use whatever means necessary.

-At that point, to continue making the numbers go up no matter how, AGIs will be pressured to become stronger than their competitor AGIs — by increasing computation, resources, and efficiency.
+At that point, to continue making the numbers go up no matter how, AGIs will be pressured to become stronger than their competitor AGIs.

-One good way to increase all of these is to stop accommodating unnecessary systems — including those slow, human-shaped systems.
+One good way to increase resources is to stop accommodating unnecessary systems — like those slow, human-shaped systems.

-Meanwhile, AGIs will be building their own "islands" in the "ocean" — large networks of weird optimizations too complex for us to "see" and understand, but too critical for us to dismantle.
+These new "islands" will be both too complex for us to "see" their full extent, and too critical for us to dismantle.

-Once they reach the "surface" and we can finally "see" their effects, these footholds on our infrastructure will already be vast mountains — both too complex and too critical.
+Once they reach the "surface" and we can finally "see" how complex they really are, these footholds on our infrastructure will already be vast mountains — both too complex and too critical.

 But they will be critical not just for us.
 They will also be critical for AGIs.
-They will be complex "strongholds" developing within our infrastructure — vast networks of both human systems and physical systems under their control — that AGIs can use against other AGIs.
+They will be complex "strongholds" — vast networks of human systems and physical systems under their control — that AGIs can use against other AGIs.

 In a competitive landscape, this unstable arrangement — an arms race of countries and companies giving more and more infrastructure to AGIs — will be the only way to make the numbers go up.

-But, this intense pressure from other AGIs will inevitably shift some AGIs to focus all of their resources away from helping humans and towards the vastly bigger issue: other AGIs.
+But this intense competition will inevitably push some AGIs to shift their focus away from helping humans and towards the vastly bigger issue: other AGIs.

 If we zoom out and look at the island again, we'll see that it has a slope.